Salvarez99/Course-Listing/README.md

 Inputs courses via their course number into a binary search tree.
 Makes use of Linked List

 ## To-Do
--Change insert() to allow Course objects to be passed through and inserted to BST rather than TreeNodes
+[] Change insert() to allow Course objects to be passed through and inserted to BST rather than TreeNodes [] Update UML to add add() method

 ## Issues
 [Fixed] Ran into a problem where BST could not be made up of Course